Holistic Freediving Education

 AIDA Certified Instructor

-Freediving is not just a sport, it’s a return to our origins.
+Freediving is not just a sport, it’s a return to our ORIGIN.
 With a single breath, we descend beneath the surface and into ourselves, discovering that pressure doesn’t crush us… it concentrates us.

 Holistic freediving is about more than time or depth; it’s a practice of presence, clarity, and remembrance.